 NWCG has adopted the RCA form as a replacement for the Incident Complexity Analysis form and the Organizational Needs Assessment form.
-The RCA assists personnel with evaluating the situation, objectives, risks, and management considerations of an incident and recommends the appropriate organization necessary to manage the incident, ### which is documented in Part C. ### The RCA form is found in appendix E.
+The RCA assists personnel with evaluating the situation, objectives, risks, and management considerations of an incident and recommends the appropriate organization necessary to manage the incident, which is documented in Part C.

 The RCA also includes common indicators of incident complexity to assist firefighters and managers with determining incident management organizational needs.
-These common indicators are found in ### Part E of the RCA.
-PMS 236, linked in appendix F.
+These common indicators are found in Part E of the RCA.

-The RCA ### Part B can be used to populate the "Relative Risk Assessment" and ### Part C "Organization Assessment" portions of the Wildland Fire Decision Support System (WFDSS).
+The RCA Part B can be used to populate the "Relative Risk Assessment" and Part C "Organization Assessment" portions of the Wildland Fire Decision Support System (WFDSS).